-The Richard W. Johnston Memorial Project brings professionals to the school for campus lectures, workshops, and discussions with students, faculty members, and members of the community.
-It honors Dick Johnston, a gifted magazine editor, writer, and war correspondent who devoted himself to high-quality journalism.
-The project was made possible with generous gifts from his widow, Laurie; George E. Jones of U.S. News and World Report; and the Correspondents Fund.
+The Richard W. and Laurie Johnston Memorial Endowment brings professionals to the school for campus lectures, workshops, and discussions with students, faculty members, and members of the community.
+It honors Dick Johnston, a gifted magazine editor, writer, and war correspondent who devoted himself to high-quality journalism and his wife, Laurie Johnston, an award-winning newspaper reporter, writer, and war correspondent.
+The project originated as a memorial to Richard Johnston and was made possible with generous gifts from his widow, Laurie, George E. Jones of U.S. News and World Report, and the Correspondents Fund.

 2012 Alex Kotlowitz, Bearing Witness: Storytelling and Human Rights